-Andrew is interested in the way technologies are used in schools.
-Having spent many years producing interactive education and training materials he founded the www.talkingjobs.net resource as new way to start work related conversations in the classroom.
+Having spent many years producing interactive education and training materials Andrew founded the www.talkingjobs.net resource as new way to start work related conversations in the classroom.
 Using video case study the approach focuses on looking at cross sections of community experience, the work people do now and early influences on them at home.
 The universality of this unique approach attracted support from both Aimhigher Sussex and East Sussex County Council for collaborations with local schools, colleges and Pupil Referral Units.
-Most recently he has been collaborated with the Gloucestershire Youth Support Team for their work with care leavers and looked after young people, and also with Brightside Trust in their e-mentoring work with NHS Careers.
-Andrew also sits on Girls in Physics Advisory Group at the Institute of Physics.
+Other collaborations have included the Gloucestershire Youth Support Team for their work with care leavers and looked after young people and with Brightside Trust in their e-mentoring work with NHS Careers.
+In parallel with running this site Andrew is now Head of Knowledge Management at the AbilityNet charity where he has worked since November 2016.

 Mark Birbeck has ten years experience as a documentary filmmaker specialising in issues concerning education and young people.